dheerendrabhandari8/seed_job/README.md

   go to manage credential
   select global & add credential
   select ssh username with private key
-  give a user name description and username
+  give a ID (should be same as in jenkinsfile[seed job]), description and username
   paste pem key in private key & create